ziapeltagames/lavender-hack/RULES.md

     * Repair.
 Test to repair armor or weapon (Con), on success, improve usage die up to max
     * Memorize.
 Test to memorize spell (Int) / beseech prayer (Wis), on success, gain one spell or prayer up to max
     * Forage.
 Test (Wis)
-        * On success, gain one food or random herb / plant of interest
+        * Complete: gain one food or random herb / plant of interest
+        * Partial: food is rotten or comprimised in some way
-        * On failure, there's an encounter
+        * Failure: encounter

 ## Dungeon